 In this case, the suspect was able to have the Failing to Stop after Collision count dismissed for an added count of Failing to Report an Accident.
 The suspect only had to pay fines and court costs, did not have to pay driver responsibility fees and received 0 points on their driving record.

-If you have been charged with a misdemeanor of Failing to Stop after a Collision contact defense lawyer, Aaron J. Boria for a free consolation today (734) 453-7806.
+If you have been charged with a misdemeanor of Failing to Stop after a Collision contact Plymouth lawyer, Aaron J. Boria for a free consolation today (734) 453-7806.